Pronounced: Ah – he – mah – teh

 The park's location was once home to Ahimate pā where the Paneiri people once lived under Chief Te Kurupu.
 The pā was an important location for growing food, especially kūmara.

 Ahimate loosely translates to ‘cremate’ which was something the Paneiri did but wasn’t common among Māori.

 Now, several paths run through the park, including well-formed limestone tracks that connect to longer walkways along the river.
 These tracks are very popular with cyclists, runners and dog walkers.

 Instead of a playground Ahimate Reserve is focused on getting children to enjoy nature.
-We’ve purposely left big tree logs, leftover branch cuttings, big piles of dirt and low handing trees to play on.
-There’s also a tree hut and nets hanging between trees to climb on.
+We’ve purposely left big tree logs, leftover branch cuttings, big piles of dirt and low hanging trees to play on.

 Mountain biking groups have developed a series of tracks and jumps, platforms and see-saws throughout the park and we are looking at adding more for young children to learn on.